 It's fair to say 4K TV is now mainstream.
-That doesn't mean we're all watching it, all of the time, but if you're sizing up a new TV, and you care about picture quality, 4K resolution should be on the spec sheet.
+That doesn't mean we're all watching it, all the time – but if you're sizing up a new TV and you care about picture quality, 4K resolution should be on your wish list.

 But, as ever in consumer electronics, there is always something new on the horizon.
-The prospect of 8K certainly shouldn't affect your eagerness to go 4K, but to be informed is to be empowered, so we thought we'd round up the 8K state of play for the future-gazers among us.
-So, who's working on 8K?
-And when could it really become a reality?
-Read on.
+The prospect of 8K certainly shouldn't affect your eagerness to go 4K – but to be informed is to be empowered, so we thought we'd round up the state of play for 8K.

 What is 8K?

 What we're talking about here is resolution.
 This means the number of horizontal and vertical pixels.
 Pixels equal information, so more pixels should mean a better quality image.
 That's the theory, at least.

 In the case of 8K, this means a horizontal resolution of 7680 pixels and a vertical resolution of 4320 pixels, or 4320 resolution video.

 By comparison, 4K video has half the number of horizontal lines and half the number of vertical lines (3840 x 2160), for a resolution of 2160.
 Full HD is 1920 x 1080, or 1080.

 All this means 8K has four times as many pixels as 4K, and 16 times the number as Full HD.

 8K video developments to date have largely been driven by filmmakers and TV broadcasters.